 You may still stay enrolled for one semester, even though you didn’t pass your exams twice.
 You are excluded from your degree programme, but you have time to re-orientate yourself and still be enrolled as a student for one additional semester.
 You are allowed to write exams and get ECTS.
 Directive concerning the Orientation Semester

 We wish you all the best!
 Should you have any further questions orare in need of support, please do not hesitate to contact us at email@example.com.
 We will aid you as much as we can with our experience and contacts.

 There is an official general set of instructions as to how the exam inspections should be conducted.
 However, every department is allowed to grant their students more rights.
 Here is a short summary of the general rules:

-All students are allowed to request an inspection up to 6 months after receiving their exam grade.
 A professor usually offers a few inspection dates following the exam grade conference.
-If this is not the case, or if you want to review the test after these dates, you can request an individual meeting during the 6 month time period.
+If this is not the case you can request an individual meeting during 6 months after you get your results.

 These items need to be shown at the inspection:

 - student’s answer with corrections